 Most developers only want money so they don’t have to waste time thinking about it anymore.
 Developers want to have enough money so that life’s necessities are covered with disposable income left over to live comfortably.

-Beyond that they usually don’t care too much about money until they have a family.
-The high demand for developers means they get so many job offers that they know they can always take a mercenary job to top up the bank account if needed.
+Beyond that money isn’t much of a priority.
+The high demand for developers means they get so many job offers that they know they can always take well paying work to top up the bank account if needed.

 That’s why top developers will work for free on open source projects — something that’s difficult to imagine happening in other professions like banking or sales.